dfch/biz.dfch.j.graylog.plugin.output.syslogoutput/README.md

 Syslog Transport Protocol, can be either UDP-RFC3164, UDP-RFC5424 (essentially the same as with RFC3164), TCP-RFC5424 and TCPTSL-RFC5424

 * CONFIG_LOGLEVEL_SEVERITY
 Specifies which severity log level to be used for messages.
-Log level can either be derived from a stream name ('<stream>'), a field names (use '<>' for built-in fields and plain field name for user-defined fields), or a fixed severity log level (0..7).
+Log level can either be derived from a stream name (```<stream>```), a field names (use '<>' for built-in fields and plain field name for user-defined fields), or a fixed severity log level (0..7).

 * CONFIG_LOGLEVEL_FACILITY
 Specifies which facility level to be used for messages.
-Facility level can either be derived from a stream name ('<stream>'), a field names (use '<>' for built-in fields and plain field name for user-defined fields) that resolves to a valid facility number, or a fixed facility level (0..23).
+Facility level can either be derived from a stream name (```<stream>```), a field names (use '<>' for built-in fields and plain field name for user-defined fields) that resolves to a valid facility number, or a fixed facility level (0..23).

 * CONFIG_FIELDS
 Specifies which fields to inlcude in message.
 This can be either field names (use '<>' for built-in fields and plain field name for user-defined fields) or empty (or '*') to include all fields.